RodyLamoree1/Thenicestgummybear/README.md

 6. C+h freely unless I have dniuid on, that's pretty much it.

 7. Don't copy my skins or take heavy inspo, even if you are my friend or something.
 I don't mind some minor inspo tho, so dw!
+(Doesn't apply to skins that are inspired by others)

 8. Don't make random comments about my skins, especially if you're a stranger and I didn't even ask for your opinion.
 You are allowed to crown me of course, just don't judge me or project your preferences onto me.